Sinking of the MS Estonia: Sinking

 Tammes was able to provide some details about their situation but, due to a loss of power, he could not give their position, which delayed rescue operations somewhat.
 Tammes would later die in the sinking.
-Some minutes later, power returned (or somebody on the bridge managed to lower him or herself to the starboard side of the bridge to check the marine GPS, which will display the ship's position even in blackout conditions), and the Estonia was able to radio its position to Silja Europa and Mariella.
+Some minutes later, power returned (or somebody on the bridge managed to lower themselves to the starboard side of the bridge to check the marine GPS, which will display the ship's position even in blackout conditions), and the Estonia was able to radio its position to Silja Europa and Mariella.
+After that, Estonia sent their last radio message saying: "Todella paha, todella pahalta näyttää nyt tässä kyllä" (in English: "Really bad, it's looking really bad right now.").
 The ship disappeared from the radar screens of other ships at around 01:50, and sank at 59°23′N 21°41′E in international waters, about 22 nmi on bearing 157° from Utö island, Finland, to a depth of 74 to 85 m of water.
 According to survivor accounts, the ship sank stern first after taking a list of 90 degrees.